BozeBro/Obsidian-Vault/Probability/Poisson.md

 Poisson(np) looks similar to [[Binomial]] for Bin(n,p) for small p and large n.
 Proof is at [[Poisson similar to Binomial]]
 ## [[Variance]] and [[Variance Poisson]]
 $$\lambda$$
+[[Poisson Process]] shows more qualities about the Poisson Process.